trilinos/Trilinos/cmake/std/atdm/README.md

 $ ctest -j8
 ```

-The EMPIRE configuration gets everything it needs from the sourced and loaded env and from the Trilinos installation directory.
+The EMPIRE configuration gets everything it needs from the sourced and loaded environment and from the Trilinos installation directory.
 Easy as pie!

 Details on where to get the EMPIRE source repos and the exact CMake options to use when configuring EMPIRE are given at: